Monday, February 24, 1975

 About the Album:

-“Led Zeppelin returned from a nearly two-year hiatus in 1975 with Physical Graffiti, a sprawling, ambitious double album” AMG which is also “daring…and enthusiastically eccentric.”
-GW It is “an artistic gamble, full of detours and moments of supreme triumph and quirky experimentation.”
-GW as they try out “funk, country, R&B and even Celtic folk hymns.”
-RV “Lnd like all successful double albums, it captures the unique personality of each band member” GW “rarely showcased elsewhere.”
-AMG “That nary of trace of caution can be found on the record is a testament to the band’s unwavering belief in its craft.”
+“Led Zeppelin returned from a nearly two-year hiatus in 1975 with Physical Graffiti, a sprawling, ambitious double album” AM which has been hailed as “unequivocally their best, and potentially the greatest double-album ever.”
+PM It was “an artistic gamble, full of detours and moments of supreme triumph and quirky experimentation.”
+GW Led Zeppelin showed an ability to be “daring…and enthusiastically eccentric” GW as they try out “funk, country, R&B and even Celtic folk hymns.”
+RV “Like all successful double albums, it captures the unique personality of each band member” GW “rarely showcased elsewhere.”
+AM It “is a testament to the band’s unwavering belief in its craft.”
 GW

 The Old…

-Night Flight, Boogie with Stu, and Down by the Seaside, which “is the closest they’ve come to country,” AMG were recorded between December 1970 and February 1971 during sessions for Led Zeppelin IV.
+Night Flight, Boogie with Stu, and Down by the Seaside, which “is the closest they’ve come to country,” AM were recorded between December 1970 and February 1971 during sessions for Led Zeppelin IV.
 “Boogie with Stu” “was named for Ian Stewart, who had also played on IV’s “Rock and Roll.”
-GW
+GW It “sounds just like its title suggests.
+It’s a plain old rock n roll boogie – but fun… Robert Plant sounds utterly daft, and that’s fun – hugely enjoyable stuff.”
+AD

 …And the New